Four peaceful winter getaways

 There’s something special about taking shelter from the winter weather and enjoying a good concert.

 As the sun and daylight gradually return to this town just south of the Arctic Circle, it’s lit up even more by the Winter Light Festival each February.
-For eight days, the city comes alive with cultural events of all sizes, for audiences of all ages.
+For seven days, the city comes alive with cultural events of all sizes, for audiences of all ages.
 Expect theatre and dance, films and shows, monologues and conversations — with moments of humour, reflection, and everything in between.
 In short, it’s the perfect time to experience winter life and winter light in the north.

 Book your experience